HorusSoftwareUY/Maui.MaterialDesignControls/docs/Controls/horusstudio.maui.materialdesigncontrols.materialiconbutton.md

 ### <a id="properties-isbusy"/>**IsBusy**

 Gets or sets if button is on busy state (executing Command).
- The default value is false.
  This is a bindable property.

 Property type: [Boolean](https://learn.microsoft.com/en-us/dotnet/api/system.boolean)<br>

+Default value: False

 <br>

 ### <a id="properties-padding"/>**Padding**

 Gets or sets the padding for the button.
  This is a bindable property.

 Property type: [Thickness](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.thickness)<br>